 Warsaw, since the late XVI century the capital of Poland belongs to the top 10 metropolitan areas in Europe.
 Unlike most historic cities in Europe, Warsaw was almost entirely destroyed (around eighty-five percent of the town) during World War II >>>.
 Most of the historical city we can admire today had to be literally reconstructed from scratch.
 The reconstruction was limited only to the oldest city areas.
 Much of the buildings were not reconstructed at all.

 The Warsaw historical city consists of the Old Town and the New Town as well as the Royal Route.
-The New Town is parts of the historical city that are located beyond the Barbakan (the gate in the defensive wall) opposite the the Royal Route.
-On the photo below you can see the panorama of both cities.
+The New Town is parts of the historical town that are located beyond the Barbakan (the gate in the defensive wall) opposite the Royal Route.
+In the photo below, you can see the panorama of both cities.
 The whole area is relatively small as you can imagine comparing it with the national stadium that may be seen at the other bank of the Vistula river.

 The royal castle square (not to be confused with the main old town square) viewed from the opposite directions.
 Its central point is the Sigismund column.
 Sigismund III Vasa was the king of the Commonwealth and the Crown of the Kingdom of Poland, who moved the capital city from Cracow (>>>) to Warsaw.

 In Summer the majority of the main square is rented by restaurants located in the surrounding buildings.
-The restaurants offer variety of meals.
-As Polish cuisine comprises some flag dishes naturally all of them are offered in the area.
+The restaurants offer a variety of meals.
+As Polish cuisine comprises some flag dishes, naturally all of them are provided in the area.
 The customers are both tourists and locals.
-Basically if you want to eat typically Polish, the historical city is the place.
-In winter a skating rink is build in its centre.
+Basically, if you want to eat Polish typically, the historical city is the place.
+In winter a skating rink is built in its center.

 Below some other photo impressions.
 Although it may seem so, I did not use much enhancing on them.
-The shots were done shortly before it started to thunder and quite heavily rain.
+The shots were done shortly before it started to thunder and quite heavy rain.